 Takeaway

 Keeping a sharp eye out for these pests can help to reduce their numbers.
-Monitoring your crop regularly will help you note any problems before they become serious.
+Regularly monitoring your crop will help you spot problems before they become serious.

-The natural remedies outlined above will help to keep your garden free of onion thrips and help you to have a better harvest.
+The natural remedies outlined above will help keep your garden free of onion thrips and improve your harvest.

 Add comment